 Let’s dive right in.

-What Exactly Does Technical Writing Entail?
+What is a Technical Writing Certification?

 There are a lot of different types of technical writing with unique formats, processes, and structures.
 Usually, structured writing makes up the bulk of technical writing; however, you may also be writing for media journals, research journals, and more.